Zeitfrei/threads1/readme.md

 1. Check charge port door for proper operation.
 2. Check charge port indicator light.
 3. Ensure vehicle will accept a charge.
-4. UMC
+4. UMC + Typ2
-5. Typ2 Kabel

 ### SECTION G - Inspect pairing connectivity
 1. Test both key cards to ensure they work with your car.
 Keep one key card on your person in case the phone app does not operate properly.
 2. Attempt to pair your smartphone to your car over Bluetooth.
-3. Probleme aufschreiben lassen
+3. Probleme aufschreiben lassen + Ansprechpartner erfragen
-4. Wohin wenden bei Problemen?